-This ITP sets forth CDFW's requirements for the Permittee to implement the Project pursuant to CESA.
+This ITP sets forth CDFW's requirements for the Permittees to implement the Project pursuant to CESA.
 This ITP does not necessarily create an entitlement to proceed with the Project.
-Permittee is responsible for complying with all other applicable federal, state, and local law.
+Permittees are responsible for complying with all other applicable federal, state, and local law.